$0 North Carolina Adoption Quick-Start Checklist

 Tradeoffs: guide vs attorney vs DIY

 Hiring an attorney only.
-An adoption attorney in North Carolina will handle the petition, consent execution, and court hearing for $1,000 to $2,000 in an uncontested case.
-The tradeoff: the attorney handles the legal mechanics but may not explain the home study waiver conditions, the TPR grounds and their likelihood of success, the consent revocation timeline, or the new SB 248 birth certificate process.
+An adoption attorney in North Carolina will handle the petition, consent execution, and court hearing for an estimated $1,500 to $2,500 in a simple, uncontested case.
+The tradeoff: the attorney handles the legal mechanics but may not explain the case-specific assessment or report requirements, the TPR grounds and their likelihood of success, the consent revocation timeline, or the new SB 248 birth certificate process.
 You are paying for legal execution, not education.

 DIY (pro se filing).
 North Carolina does not require attorney representation for the adoptive petitioner in an uncontested case.
 You can file the petition yourself before the Clerk.
-The tradeoff: the consent execution under NCGS 48-3-607 must be before a designated person, the petition and supporting documents must be technically correct, and a mistake can delay finalization by months.
-The savings of $1,000 to $2,000 in attorney fees comes with the risk of procedural errors.
+The tradeoff: the consent execution under NCGS 48-3-601 and 48-3-605 must be properly acknowledged under oath before an authorized official, the petition and supporting documents must be technically correct, and a mistake can delay finalization by months.
+The savings in attorney fees comes with the risk of procedural errors.

 The NC Adoption Process Guide.
 Covers the stepparent pathway in detail -- consent, TPR, home study waiver, Clerk of Superior Court process, costs, timelines, and the 2026 SB 248 birth certificate reform.
 The tradeoff: it is not legal representation.
-You will still need an attorney for the filing and hearing (or exceptional confidence in pro se filing).
-The guide ensures you understand the entire process before you hire the attorney, reducing the orientation time they bill you for.
+You may still choose an attorney for the filing and hearing, or proceed pro se if the case is suitable; the guide ensures you understand the entire process before you decide, reducing the orientation time an attorney may bill you for.

 The best combination for most stepparent families: Read the guide to understand the process, timeline, costs, and your specific situation (consent vs TPR).
 Then hire an attorney for the legal execution.
 You arrive at the attorney's office knowing what you need, which means less time billed to orientation and more time spent on the actual filing.